venkateshg6/agentic-sdlc/README.md

 so an `openai` Python package is not required.
 Local compatible providers may use `http://127.0.0.1:PORT/v1`.
 Optional fallback is another explicitly configured provider, not an unannounced switch to deterministic fixtures.
-When `LLM_MODELS` is set, each listed model is tried sequentially for a role request.
-The first valid structured response wins; no model calls shell commands or bypasses approval gates.
+The optional `LLM_FALLBACK_*` settings configure one explicitly selected secondary provider.
+The adapter never silently substitutes fixture outputs, and no model can call shell commands or bypass approval gates.

 Install and start Docker Desktop (Linux containers), then: